 Cashews and Hemp seeds: Bring on the post-workout protein

 For the same reasons we packed our pineapple protein smoothie with plant-based yogurt, we pumped this blueberry smoothie bowl full of cashews and hemp seeds.
-The nuts provide healthy fats, protein and delicous creaminess to this bowl.
+The nuts provide healthy fats, protein and delicious creaminess to this bowl.

 Studies link cashews to lower blood pressure and cholesterol.
 This could mean a reduced risk for heart disease.
 That's something I doubt we need to convince you is important for athletes!